madelyner13/A-HAT-TRIC/README.md

 12. Copy the script `set_GZ_SIM_RESOURCE_PATH.sh` from this repository (in the `helper_scripts` directory) to your `PX4-Autopilot` folder.
 Be sure to update the path to the `models` folder on your machine.
 The `pwd` command will be helpful for this.
 13. Copy the file `baylands.sdf` from this repository (in the `helper_scripts` directory) to `PX4-Autopilot/Tools/simulation/gz/worlds/`.
 14. Copy the script `run_baylands_total.sh` from this repository (in the `helper_scripts` directory) to your `PX4-Autopilot` folder.
 Be sure the file path in line 6 agrees with your local machine.
 Again, `pwd` will be helpful here.
 15. In the `PX4-Autopilot` folder, run the below commands.
-Upon startup, you should see the drone in a park-like setting.
-At this point, QGroundControl can be used to manually fly the drone (be sure Virtual Joystick is enabled in Application Settings).
+Upon startup, you should see the vehicle in a park-like setting.
+At this point, QGroundControl can be used to manually fly the vehicle (be sure Virtual Joystick is enabled in Application Settings).
 ```
    ./set_GZ_SIM_RESOURCE_PATH.sh
    ./run_baylands_total.sh